DTanmoy/DTanmoy/README.md

 <!-- Have exposure to build professional websites :desktop_computer: , web applications :computer: and hybrid mobile applications :iphone:.
 Experienced with a demonstrated history of working in the information technology, services and product based industries. -->

 <h1 align="center">Hi there 👋, I'm Tanmoy</h1>
 <h4 align="left">Have exposure to build professional websites :desktop_computer: , web applications :computer: and hybrid mobile applications :iphone:.
-Experienced with a demonstrated history of working in the information technology, services and product based industries.
-Skiled in Front-End technologies like Angular, Reactjs, VueJs, HTML, CSS, SCSS, Bootstrap, Material design, Ionic</h4>
+Experienced with a demonstrated history of working in the information technology, services, and product-based industries.
+Skilled in Front-End technologies like Angular, Reactjs, VueJs, HTML, CSS, SCSS, Bootstrap, Material design, Ionic</h4>

 <h4 align="left">Good knowledge in software development process with exposure with Agile methodologies.
 Played role like team lead, and senior developer.Self-motivated and accomplished software professional with almost 6+ years of experience.</h4>